-- All tax increases require a two-thirds vote. - Under the state Constitution, "any change in state statute which results in any taxpayer paying a higher tax" requires a two-thirds vote of each house of the Legislature. - This standard was imposed by Proposition 26 of 2010, which expanded the definition of a tax increase and thus the scope of the existing two-thirds vote requirement. - Prior to Proposition 26, only bills changing state taxes "for the purpose of increasing revenues" required a two-thirds vote (a standard established by Proposition 13 of 1978).
+- Any tax increase requires a two-thirds vote of each house. - Under the state Constitution, "any change in state statute which results in any taxpayer paying a higher tax" requires a two-thirds vote of each house of the Legislature. - This standard was imposed by Proposition 26 of 2010, which expanded the definition of a tax increase and thus the scope of the two-thirds vote requirement. - Prior to Proposition 26, only bills changing state taxes "for the purpose of increasing revenues" required a two-thirds vote (a standard established by Proposition 13 of 1978).
 Bills that increased some taxes but reduced others by an equal or larger amount could be passed by a majority vote.